 Electric bus use is growing, with nearly half of municipal buses on the road globally expected to be electric by 2025 and the size of the U.S. electric bus market projected to reach $1.95 billion by 2024.
 With all this change in the (cleaner) air — amid growing environmental concerns, legislation mandating electric vehicle adoption, low maintenance costs, and funding and tax incentives — transit companies that aren’t already using electric buses would do well to consider planning how to integrate them into their fleet.

-Here are three important factors that transit agencies, (private) bus operators and schedulers should consider when thinking about incorporating electric buses into their planning and scheduling:
+Here are three important factors that transit agencies, operators and schedulers should consider when thinking about incorporating electric buses into their planning and scheduling:

-Introducing electric buses requires operators to consider how charge times affect the planning and scheduling of bus routes and trips.
+Introducing electric buses into transit systems requires operators to consider how charge times affect the planning and scheduling of bus routes.
 It’s essential for operators to figure out each vehicle’s range limits and the minimum charging requirements for each route, which dictate the level of energy needed for a given trip and the amount of spare energy required.
 Charging time for each battery type must also be considered.

 Since electric buses need more recharging than diesel buses, some drivers may face range anxiety, the fear that the vehicle won’t have enough juice to make it to the end of the route.
 The goal here is to schedule buses in a way that alleviates range anxiety while also getting the most value out of the vehicles by keeping them on the road while incorporating charge times into the schedule at the right junctures.